 1. Watch a Lucha Libre show

-Lucha Libre is one of the most entertaining shows I have been to, period!
+Lucha Libre in Mexico City is one of the most entertaining shows I have been to, period!
 Regardless of the fact that this is a real authentic Mexican experience, it’s so much fun you really shouldn’t miss it!

 Essentially, it’s a Mexican style of wrestling that’s more of a show than an actual fight.
-In fact, it’s very comparable to WWE wrestling but with a Mexican twist.
+It’s very comparable to WWE wrestling but with a Mexican twist.

 The shows are loud and the atmosphere is really awesome.
 It’s definitely one of the best things to do in Mexico City!

-Important info: In Mexico City, Lucha Libre is best enjoyed on one of the organized tours in Mexico City.
-The main reason is that the stadiums are not in the safest areas of Mexico City and the wrestling finishes just as the sun goes down!
+In Mexico City, Lucha Libre is best enjoyed on one of the organized tours in Mexico City.
+The main reason is that the stadiums are not in the safest areas of Mexico City and the wrestling finishes just as the sun goes down.

-The tour we did was with Mexico a Pie.
-From start to finish the tour was really good and included a Mezcal tasting before the match as well as an informative guide (who was himself a Luch Libre wrestler!)
+We did this Lucha Libre tour and from start to finish the tour was really good.
+It included a mezcal tasting before the match as well as an informative guide (who was himself a Lucha Libre wrestler back in the day!)
 On the tour we also got our own Lucha Libra mask to take home with us!

-I love food and Mexico is one of my favorite places in the world for it!
-After every visit, it really doesn’t take long to miss the amazing cuisine that’s popular all over the world!
-Although I can get my Mexican food fix in other countries, it’s just not the same!
+I love food, and Mexico is one of my favorite places in the world for it!
+After every visit, it really doesn’t take long to miss the fantastic cuisine that’s popular worldwide!
+Although I can get my Mexican cuisine fix in other countries, it’s just not the same!

-I was lucky enough to join one on my last visit to Mexico City, and wow, what an amazing way to get to know the city!
-On the tour, we wandered the beautiful suburb of Condesa visiting taco stands that are famous around the city, chocolatiers that are world-renowned, and basically ate until we were stuffed.
+I was lucky enough to join one on my last visit to Mexico City, and wow, what a fantastic way to get to know the city!
+On the tour, we wandered the beautiful suburb of Condesa, visiting famous taco stands around the city, and world-renowned chocolatiers, and ate until we were stuffed.

-Who we went with: The company we went with was Tasty Bites and I can’t recommend them enough!
-The tour was informative and the food was amazing.
-Oh, and you get to eat as much as you want and there’s also local drinks and beers at a microbrewery, and a coffeehouse to enjoy too!
+The tour we did was this one, and I can’t recommend them enough!
+The tour costs $78 USD was informative, and the food was amazing.
+Oh, and you get to eat as much as you want and there are also local drinks and beers at a microbrewery, and a coffeehouse to enjoy too!
 The dishes you might get to try may vary per tour but to give you an example it will be traditional Mexican food including flavors from Oaxaca and also French cuisine.

-There are few places in the world can you visit ancient temples and ruins right in the city center.
-But like other things, Mexico City is unique and in fact, the entire city is built on top of an ancient city.
+There are few places in the world where you can visit ancient temples and ruins right in the city center.
+But like other things, Mexico City is unique, and the entire city is built on top of an ancient city.

 What makes the Templo Mayor ruins even more interesting is that you would’ve never seen them if you had visited Mexico City prior to 2014!
-That’s because until a hotel who owned the land decided to demolish and rebuild, no one knew that the ruins of ancient Templo Mayor were there!
+That’s because until a hotel that owned the land decided to demolish and rebuild, no one knew that the ruins of ancient Templo Mayor were there!

-It was the discovery of a special stone disk that only sits on the main temple of the city that highlighted to archeologists that this was such an important place.
-Since then, the site has been excavated and some of the temple restored.
+The discovery of a special stone disk that only sits on the city’s main temple highlighted to archeologists that this was such an important place.
+Since then, the site has been excavated and some of the temples restored.

-Where: The ruins are located in the historic city center near the Plaza de la Constitution.
-Although you don’t need a guide to visit the temples it really does help to get a better understanding of the ruins and their history.
-We recommend a great city walking tour below so keep reading for that!
+The Templo Mayor Museum is located in the historic city center near the Plaza de la Constitution.
+You don’t need a guide to visit the temples.
+However, it really does help to get a better understanding of the ruins and their history.

 4. Explore the National Palace

 The National Palace is one of the most beautiful colonial buildings in Mexico City.
-From the Plaza de la Constitution you can enjoy its beauty but I highly recommend taking it a little further and wandering the gardens and inner buildings.
+You can enjoy its beauty from the outside, but I highly recommend taking it a little further and wandering the gardens and inner buildings.

 Here, you can see where the president lives and stare at one of the most beautiful murals I have ever seen.
-Of course, without a guide, you won’t know where to look and although you can visit without one, as mentioned with the ruins, I highly suggest joining a tour like this one.
+But, of course, without a guide, you won’t know where to look.
+Although you can visit without one, as mentioned with the ruins, I highly suggest joining a tour like this one.
 This way, you can learn about the history of the building and the important parts of the mural, and what they mean.
 Plus, it will save any inconvenience as transportation from and back to your hotel is included.

-Important info: Entrance to the palace is free however you will need one piece of government-issued I.D per group to enter.
+Entrance to the palace is free; however, you will need one piece of government-issued ID per group to enter.
 This is given to the guard and returned to you at the exit.
 You cannot wear a hat or sunglasses inside the palace.
-The entrance to the palace is on Calle Moneda.
+The entrance to the palace is on Calle Moneda in the historic center.

-However, on my second visit I wanted to get to know the city more so instead I opted for a small group tour with a paid guide with Mexico a Pie.
-On these tours, you get that more personal touch on a longer tour that covers much more of the city and its history.
+However, I wanted to get to know the city more on my second visit, so instead, I opted for a small group tour with a paid guide with Mexico a Pie.
+You get that more personal touch (and a longer tour) that covers much more of the city and its history on these tours.

-What it costs: The tour in English costs only $12.50 USD per person for groups bigger than two people.
+The tour in English costs only $15 USD per person for groups bigger than two people.
 Considering the tip that most people leave on the free tour, this is a great option!